grunwaldlab/pathogensurveillance_documentation/publication/analyses/performance_benchmarking/README.md

 # Scripts and data for assessing the performance of the `nf-core/pathogensurveillance` pipeline

-This repository contains the experimental data, analysis scripts, and results that were used in benchmarking experiments that accompany the following manuscript:
+This sub-directory contains the experimental data, analysis scripts, and results that were used in benchmarking experiments that accompany the manuscript.

-**Foster et al. (2025)**
-*Pathogensurveillance: an automated Nextflow pipeline for rapid identification, population genomic, and evolutionary analyses of pathogens.*

-**The latest release of the pipeline is here: [nf-core/pathogensurveillance pipeline](https://nf-co.re/pathogensurveillance/latest/)**

 ---